Join the RHS today and support our charitable work

 Join the RHS today and support our charity

 Fuchsia gall mite is was found for the first on the mainland of Britain in 2007.
-Since becoming established it has become widespread along the south coast and is spreading inland.
-This pest is no longer notifiable, if found in private gardens.
+Since becoming established it has become a serious problem for fuchsia growers in southern England and is spreading northwards.

 Signs of infestation;

 Gall mites in general are relatively tolerant of pesticides and home garden products will be ineffective.